To put it simply, stress is when a person is feeling the strain and pressure of something that has a negative effect on them.

 There are many factors that are causing this but, this one is also a drainer; watching a loved one suffer.

-This may sound difficult to do but keeping aside some you time is paramount as it helps you gather your thoughts.
-Keep in touch with people because interaction & conversation is just as important as eating a good diet and both can be achieved at once.
+Try to keep in touch with people on a regular basis because interaction & conversation is just as important as eating a good diet and both can be achieved at once.

 Carers Australia is the national peak body that represents Australian carers.
 They are an advocate body that represents all carers for and carers to help influence policies and services at a national level.